 Government Introduces Bill to Reform REBBA

-The Ontario government has introduced the Trust in Real Estate Services Act, a bill which proposes changes to the Real Estate and Business Brokers Act, 2002 (REBBA).
-If passed by the legislature, the changes would support and strengthen consumer protection and professionalism in the real estate sector.
+In March 2020, the Trust in Real Estate Services Act, 2020 (TRESA 2020) received Royal Assent.
+TRESA 2020 is legislation that once proclaimed will update the Real Estate and Business Brokers Act, 2002 (REBBA).
+The changes in TRESA 2020, once in force, will support and strengthen consumer protection and professionalism in the real estate sector.
 This is good news for consumers and the profession, as both will benefit from modernized legislation.

-The proposed changes follow an invitation to the public to comment on possible changes to REBBA in the spring of 2019, to which many consumers and registrants responded.
+The changes followed an invitation to the public to comment on possible changes to REBBA in the winter of 2019, to which many consumers and registrants responded.
 RECO provided a detailed submission to the government with recommendations across a wide range of topics in support of enhancing REBBA to strengthen consumer protection and clarity to registrants, and to assist RECO in its journey to continually modernize its approach to regulation of the sector.
-RECO is pleased to see that many of its recommendations are reflected in the bill.
+RECO is pleased to see that many of its recommendations are reflected in the legislation.
 You can read RECO’s submission at RECO Submission to Government March 2019.

-The following highlights some of the key proposed changes.
-RECO will provide further information and explanation as the bill proceeds through the legislative process.
+The following highlights some of the key changes.
+RECO will provide further information and explanation as regulations are developed.

 Key Outcomes of Proposed Reforms